Collection May Cutler sur Expo 67

 May Cutler passed away on March 3, 2011 at the age of 87.
 She is survived by her four sons and 6 grandchildren.

-The CCA acquired the May Cutler collection in 1995.
-The donor was May Cutler.
+The CCA receive the collection in 1995.

 Inscrivez-vous pour recevoir de nos nouvelles